wingedcatgirl/MintysSillyMod/README.md

 ## Config Options
 - Flavor text: Default true.
 Enables funky MtG-style quotes at the bottom of some cards.
 - Include stable crossover content: Default false.
 Includes cross-mod content which doesn't actually rely on the other mod's code to function.
 Not really the intended experience (it'll bias the Joker pool toward 3s a lot), but you might prefer maximum access to things.
-Autimatically on if Dev Mode is enabled.
+Automatically on if Dev Mode is enabled.
 Requires restart.
 - 3 lock: Whether the 3 suit and related content can appear in a run; "Unlocked" means it's available from the start, "Locked" means it requires using The Cat tarot or playing a Spectrum hand[^1], "Sealed" means it never appears unless a deck specifically enables it.
 Default "Locked".
 - Dev Mode: Default false.
 Enables unfinished content if there is any (requires restart) (there usually isn't any anyway).
    - Suppress trace messages: Default false; stops `TRACE`-level console messages even if Dev Mode is on.